Home / Find our experts / Monique Laney

 EXTENDED PROFILE

 Monique Laney is an Associate Professor in the History Department at Auburn University, where she teaches courses on the history of technology, space history, popular culture, and the Cold War.
 Her first book, German Rocketeers in the Heart of Dixie: Making Sense of the Nazi Past during the Civil Rights Era, published by Yale University Press in 2015, received best book awards from the American Astronautical Society and from the American Institute of Aeronautics and Astronautics, as well as honorable mention for the Deep South Book Prize of the Summersell Center for the Study of the South at the University of Alabama.
 It is based on oral histories and focuses on the history and remembrance of the German rocket team associated with Wernher von Braun and the Apollo space program.
-Her most recent article, “Setting the Stage to Bring in the ‘Highly Skilled’: Project Paperclip and the Recruitment of German Specialists after World War II,” appeared as a chapter in A Nation of Immigrants Reconsidered: US Society in an Age of Restriction, 1924-1965 (Urbana: University of Illinois, 2019).
-Her next book examines the origins and impact of the preference system for so-called highly skilled immigrants.
-It is tentatively titled Brain Gain: Bringing Scientists and Engineers to the United States since World War II.
+Her more recent publications include “Skilled Migrant Workers” in The Cambridge History of Global Migrations: Volume 2: Migrations, 1800–Present, edited by Madeline Y. Hsu and Marcelo J. Borges, Cambridge: Cambridge University Press, 2023, 300-318, “Give Me Your Best and Brightest: Chasing STEM workers since World War II” in Whose America?
+U.S. Immigration Policy since 1980, edited by María Cristina García and Maddalena Marinari, Urbana: University of Illinois Press, 2023, 69-90, and “Setting the Stage to Bring in the ‘Highly Skilled’: Project Paperclip and the Recruitment of German Specialists after World War II,” in A Nation of Immigrants Reconsidered: US Society in an Age of Restriction, 1924-1965 (Urbana: University of Illinois, 2019).

 RESEARCH